tttsaurus/Ingame-Info-Reborn/README.md

 This is a library mod that helps you to create in-game overlaid (or focused) GUI with ease.

 ![Snipaste_2025-01-12_12-53-07](https://github.com/user-attachments/assets/581f0727-bba8-4ff5-9780-8fdbfaf587fd)
+(Nothing will pop up with the default configuration!)

 ## Wiki
 - [Wiki Link](https://tttsaurus.github.io/Ingame-Info-Reborn-Wiki/)